About the course

 You will need to pass an Enhanced Criminal Record Check prior to starting the course.

-Ideally you will have some experience working with children in a school or another organisation, e.g. Nursery, playgroups, scouts, sports teams etc.
+Ideally you will have some experience working with children in a school or another organisation, e.g. Nursery, playgroups, scouts, sports teams etc. However, this is not obligatory to apply for teacher training.

 About the training provider